VA Cash-out Refinance | Rates, Guidelines and Limits 2023

 - Commissioned officers of the Public Health and National Oceanic and Atmospheric Administration

 If you don’t know whether you’re eligible for the VA home loan program, call (866) 240-3742 to speak with a licensed lender who can answer your questions and help you apply.Check your VA cash-out eligibility.
 Start here (Sep 25th, 2023)

 VA cash-out refinance with bad credit

-Recently, the Blue Water Navy Vietnam Veterans Act of 2019 was enacted, removed the existing loan maximums for VA loans.
-As of January 1, 2020, the VA no longer has loan limit maximums.
-However, lenders will likely have their own guidelines limiting the size of the loan.
+The Blue Water Navy Vietnam Veterans Act of 2019 removed loan limits for VA loans.
+As of January 1, 2020, the Department of Veterans Affairs no longer sets loan limit maximums.

 For an in-depth look at VA loan limits, see our VA loan limits page.

-Similar to loan limits, closing costs are similar to those for a home purchase mortgage.
-Though, unlike a home purchase, there’s no seller to negotiate paying your closing costs.
+Your VA cash-out refinance closing costs are similar to those for a VA home purchase mortgage.
+Though, unlike with a home purchase, there’s no seller to negotiate paying your closing costs.

-The one-time funding fee for a VA cash-out refinance is between 2.3%-3.6% of your loan amount.
+The one-time funding fee for a VA cash-out refinance is between 2.3% and 3.6% of your loan amount.
 Exactly how much will depend on whether you’ve used a VA loan in the past.

 Read more: 2021 VA Funding Fee Chart

 Will I need a new appraisal for my refinance?